 Office: CHE 202

-Dr. Jennifer Lewis is an associate professor in the Department of Chemistry at the University of South Florida.
+Dr. Jennifer Lewis is a professor in the Department of Chemistry at the University of South Florida.
 Her area of specialization within chemistry is educational research.
 Current research projects involve the assessment of student learning and attitudes, the evaluation of a doctoral program, and analysis of student participation patterns in small learning groups.

 B.S., North Dakota State University

 Ph.D., Pennsylvania State University

 With a national imperative to improve student learning in the STEM (science, technology, engineering and mathematics) disciplines, chemistry has been a center of educational research and curriculum development activity.
 Research in the Lewis group focuses on current trends in the teaching and learning of chemistry at the undergraduate level.

 WHO CAN MAKE IT HAPPEN?
 THE ADOPTION AND IMPLEMENTATION OF REFORMS